Health Information and Tools > Patient Care Handouts > Learning About Stress in Children

 • Write or draw.
 Older children often find it helpful to write about the things that bother them.
 Younger children may be helped by drawing about those things.

 • Let feelings out.
-Invite your child to talk, laugh, cry, and express anger when he or she needs to.
+Invite your child to talk, laugh, cry, and express anger when they need to.

-• Do something fun.
-A hobby can help your child relax.
+• Reduce screen time.
+Instead, encourage your child to do something else they enjoy, like playing board games, practicing a hobby or spending time with friends.
 Volunteer work or work that helps others can be a great stress reliever for older children.

 • Learn ways to relax.
 This can include breathing exercises, muscle relaxation exercises, meditating, praying, or yoga.